Satyam709/EDA_Global_Temperature_Analysis/readme.md

 📌 **Overall Insight:**
 The data strongly suggests a long-term warming trend, particularly noticeable post-1900.
 The increase in temperature correlates with human activities, such as industrialization and increased CO₂ emissions, reinforcing concerns about global climate change.

-Would you like me to extract specific trends or fit a regression model for predictions? 🚀

 ### 2️⃣ Monthly Temperature Patterns
 ![Monthly Temperature](./plots/temp_range.png)